 My research involves the cerebellar system, which is important in adaptation in the reflex behaviors and movement executions of animals.
 It is also one of the areas where morphological abnormality is most often found in individuals with Autism Spectrum Disorders (ASD).

 Our work aims to understand the structure and function of the neuronal circuitry that underlies particular neural systems by using neurophysiological, neuroanatomical, and genetic approaches.

-Was there something specific about the Autism Spectrum Disorder course that drew you to apply for it?
+Was there something specific about the Workshop on Autism Spectrum Disorder that drew you to apply for it?